 The Center’s foreclosure prevention legal clinics in Hartford and Fairfield County are open to any homeowner facing foreclosure.
 No pre-registration is required.
 There is no charge.

 Clinic participants receive information about the judicial foreclosure and mediation process, guidance on how to prepare and what documents to bring to court, and information about resources available to homeowners.
 Each clinic includes presentations by a representative of the state’s Department of Banking and a foreclosure mediation specialist from the state’s Judicial Branch.

 All participants receive a copy of the Center’s publication, “Representing Yourself in Foreclosure: A Guide for Connecticut Homeowners.”
 Participants also have the opportunity to meet one-on-one with volunteer attorneys and paralegals to discuss their situations.

 The Center’s partners in presenting the foreclosure prevention clinics include the University of Hartford’s Paralegal Studies program, Homes Saved By Faith, Bridgeport Mayor Bill Finch, Stamford Mayor David Martin, and Norwalk Mayor Harry Rilling, and the Mortgage Crisis Job Training Program.

 Where and When

 Fairfield County clinics generally are held on the third Wednesday of most months, from 6:00-8:30 p.m., at a city government building.
 Hartford clinics generally are held on the third Tuesday of most months, from 5:30-8:00 p.m., at a University of Hartford building.
 Click here for a list of upcoming clinic dates, times, locations and directions.

 - For New Haven and Meriden, call Neighborhood Housing Services of New Haven at (203) 562-0598 (The orientation in New Haven is usually held on the 2nd Tuesday of the month, and an orientation is usually held each quarter in Meriden on a Tuesday evening.)

 - For Waterbury, call Neighborhood Housing Services of Waterbury at (203) 753-1896 (This orientation is usually held monthly, on the third Thursday of the month.)

-- For Bridgeport, call the Housing Development Fund at (203) 338-9025 (This orientation is usually held on the second Wednesday of the month.)
+- For New Britain, please call Neighborhood Housing Services of New Britain at (860) 224-2433 (This orientation is usually held on the second Thursday of each month.)

 - For Norwich call Catholic Charities at (860) 889-8346 (The orientation in Norwich is usually held on the 1st Tuesday of each month.)